Have you heard of the term ‘Quantitative Marketing’?

 The questions that researchers ask while conducting quantitative research are specific compared to open-ended qualitative questions, which are harder to analyze.

 You can ask this question to determine customer satisfaction and brand shareability.
 Based on the responses, you can divide the respondents into three categories: promoters, passives, and detractors.
 This question usually has a 0-10 scale providing an efficient perspective about brand recommendation.

 Considering your experience with us, how likely would you recommend our services to a friend?

-This question evaluates a respondent’s opinion towards a particular situation.
+This question evaluates a respondent’s opinion toward a particular situation.
 It has two extreme opinions at each end of the scale.
 This type of question is usually asked to know the agreement level of the respondent to a particular statement or situation.
 It typically has 5, 7, or 9 options to choose from.

 Do you agree with the statement, “App marketing is as crucial as the other app development stages”?

 |Strongly disagree||Disagree||Neutral||Agree||Strongly agree|